 Cantor Yossele Rosenblatt once sang at the Breed Street Shul for the High Holy Days

 Just imagine the sounds of the Breed Street Shul of Boyle Heights during her heights of glory in the 1920s.
 For the High Holy Days the congregation would hire famous liturgical cantors.
 Sparing no expense to get the best talent.
-Notably, the greatly celebrated Cantor Yossele Rosenblatt once came to lead High Holidays.
+Notably, the greatly celebrated Cantor Yossele Rosenblatt once came to lead High Holy Days.

 This is what it would have sounded like this very night in the old Breed Street Shul some 90-years ago, but being an orthodox congregation performed without an organ accompaniment.
 This is his haunting and solemn Kol Nidrei, for the evening of Yom Kippur (Day of Atonement):

 In the old days the neighborhood of Boyle Heights, East Los Angeles, was home to dozens of synagogues.
 There were over thirty Jewish congregation of various sizes, varying from home congregations and shteible minyans, to great synagogues.
-I am told that on high holy days the young people would often wander from shul to shul, in order to see their friends and slip in to experience the sounds of each choir.
+I am told that on high holy days the young people would often wander from shul to shul, in order to see their friends and slip in to experience the sounds of each of the congregations.

 In the well-known documentary about Jewish Boyle Heights called “Meet Me at Brooklyn and Soto,” when they begin to introduce the story of the Breed Street Shul they start with this interesting anecdote: